yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 > Until the 1990s many computer programs (especially those written in the early days of computers) were designed to abbreviate four-digit years as two digits in order to save memory space.
 These computers could recognize “98” as “1998” but would be unable to recognize “00” as “2000,” perhaps interpreting it to mean 1900.
 Many feared that when the clocks struck midnight on January 1, 2000, many affected computers would be using an incorrect date and thus fail to operate properly unless the computers’ software was repaired or replaced before that date.

-But here we are, in the year of 2021 and we managed to survive (some people may say it's debatable.
+But here we are, in the year of 2021 and we still managed to survive (some people may say it's debatable.
 Ask me again when covid is over).
 Although I can almost forsee there might be a Y10K problem on January 1, 10000.
 But I trust our future generations can handle this just fine!

 Just like the value of irrational numbers, there’s no end in the pursuit of perfection.
 It'd be hard for us to wait until 100% SLA to ship a service or roll out an update; we can only make the `good enough` decisions to the best of our knowledge, within timeframe and resource restraints, while always keep in mind that this is actually not good enough.
 And when there's a problem, we will find a solution, always.
 Growth mindset, folks!